Read this before buying a HEPA AC filter for your home or business

 A combination of this technology along with upgraded MERV 13 filters will provide a much improved indoor air environment.

 These solutions aren’t right for every situation, but can be extremely helpful in the right setting.
 And they can provide peace of mind for business owners who want to do everything they can to protect their employees and customers.

-If you’re in the New York City metro area, contact Arista to learn more about these solutions and how they might help to protect your space.
+If you’re in the New York City metro area, request a consultation with Arista to learn more about these solutions and how they might help to protect your space.

 More answers to your questions about HVAC and COVID transmission

 Read this article to get the answers to common questions about COVID transmission and HVAC mitigation strategies.